AmiJoba22/RateMD-Datapipe/README.md

 ![Technical Architecture Diagram](docs/diagram/techarch.png)

 ### 4. Product Architecture
-•	Product Overview:
+- Product Overview:
      - This product contains an ELT data pipeline and warehousing process that will allow us to understand relevant information and insights behind doctor/healthcare provider ratings, population, and location.
 The goal is to ensure that the product helps us fulfill our business, functional, and data requirements.

-•	Main Components:
+- Main Components:
-o	Data Source
+- Data Source
--	Healthcare provider data from RateMD is connected and contains data on doctor location, specialty, rating, appointment availability, etc. o	Python Extraction Script
+     - Healthcare provider data from RateMD is connected and contains data on doctor location, specialty, rating, appointment availability, etc.
+- Python Extraction Script
--	Python scripts were used to extract the data. o	Temporary Storage
+     - Python scripts were used to extract the data.
+- Temporary Storage
--	The extracted data was stored in an Azure blob in case of any modification or errors when loading the data. o	Data Warehouse
+     - The extracted data was stored in an Azure blob in case of any modification or errors when loading the data.
+- Data Warehouse
--	Raw data is loaded into the Snowflake warehouse. o	Transformation
+     - Raw data is loaded into the Snowflake warehouse.
+- Transformation
--	This process contains cleaning, reformatting, and transforming the data to remove inconsistencies and help us retrieve relevant information about doctor ratings. o	Data Visualization for Analytics
+     - This process contains cleaning, reformatting, and transforming the data to remove inconsistencies and help us retrieve relevant information about doctor ratings.
+- Data Visualization for Analytics
      - The visualization will be created using Tableau, which will help us figure out which county, state, and zip code has the lowest/highest doctor ratings.
 It also helps us answer whether or not our business, functional, and data requirements were fulfilled.

 ## Dimensional Modeling